schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/schemacrawler-chatgpt.md

 To quit the console, you can type something like:

-- "I think I have everything I need, and I am done" or simply, "done", "exit" or "quit".
+- "I think I have everything I need" or simply, "done", "exit" or "quit".